Reinhartsamuel/Reinhartsamuel/README.md

 # 👋 Hey, I'm Reinhart!

-Co-founder of byScript.io.
+Co-founder of byScript.io, building Tweetonium.xyz.
 I'm a full-stack engineer specializing in backend systems, smart contracts, and high-frequency trading infrastructure.
 Currently building **byScript.io**, an algorithmic trading platform that removes emotion from trading.
 Connect your CEX accounts and integrate strategy.
 High interest on Web3 smart contract and applications

 ## 🧠 What I Do